 This is what the Nuface and ZIIP did for my face:

-They also cleared away surface ‘bits’ and bumps, and left fewer and smaller blackheads.
-Only hormonal spots appeared.
+They also clear away surface ‘bits’ and bumps and leave fewer and smaller blackheads.
+Only hormonal spots appear.

-I had fuller cheeks, a natural pout, and a tightened jawline.
-They lifted my small pre-jowls so I didn’t notice them anymore.
+I see fuller cheeks, a natural pout, and a tightened jawline.
+They lift my small pre-jowls so I don’t notice them anymore.

-The changes were subtle, and easier to see with the help of comparison photos.
+The changes are subtle and easier to see with the help of comparison photos.
 But I could really feel the difference.
 This meant a boost to my confidence.
 My skin was the healthiest it has ever been.
 I was happy to skip CC cream and foundation most days.